Using Your Benefits Debit Card

 Note: If your card is no longer active, you may have submitted insufficient documentation for an existing claim.

-Learn How to Unblock Your Card
+Learn How to Reactivate Your Card

-• If you have an unsubstantiated LPFSA claim, you will still be able to use your Benefits Debit Card for your HSA.
+• Yes.
+If you have an unsubstantiated LPFSA claim, you will still be able to use your Benefits Debit Card for your HSA.

 • Pending transactions require additional documentation to complete processing.
 You will receive communication when documentation is needed.